falmohandis/Arabic_Text/README.md

 # First Started 08.15.25
 # Basic Structure of this markdown file was initially generated using ChatGPT

+I am an avid reader of Arabic texts and at times, I find that there are large chunks of text that I wish to be able to copy quotes from in my other writings...but there are often-times no selectable versions of the text!

+This project works to turn entire PDFs into selectable texts so that I can better reference when I write my reviews of these works.

 ## 📌 Project Overview
 This project builds a pipeline to convert **Arabic PDFs** into **editable documents** by: